jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 It doesn’t matter what you write.
 It doesn’t matter how much you write.
 If you want to become a better writer, you need to write every day.

-### Here's a short list of things to write to improve your skills:
+### Here's a shortlist of things to write to improve your skills:

 * "How to" guides
 * Fiction